yaananth/ChatMock/README.md

 ## Quickstart

-*If you use MacOS, you can currently try out the GUI application in the Github releases and disregard the below instrunctions*
+*If you use MacOS, you can currently try out the GUI application in the Github releases and disregard the following instructions*

-- Clone or download this repository.
+Clone or download this repository, then cd into the project directory.
+Then follow the instrunctions listed below.

-In the project directory:

 1. Sign in with your ChatGPT account and follow the prompts
 ```bash